MicrosoftDocs/cloud-adoption-framework/docs/getting-started/manage-costs.md

 Deliverables

-- Properly tag workloads and resources.
+- On a regular basis, optimize resources across the environment to ensure proper resource sizing and minimize waste.
+- Guide an architectural review with workload owners for any workloads which require architectural change to drive cost optimization.

+Guidance to support deliverable completion

+- Ensure all workloads and resources follow [proper naming and tagging conventions](/ready/azure-best-practices/naming-and-tagging.md) and [enforce tagging conventions using Azure policy](/azure/governance/policy/tutorials/govern-tags.md).
+- Apply the [cost management best practices](../cost-management/best-practices.md) to guide analysis and improvements across the enterprise.
+The following are a few of the most impactful governance practices from that article:

 - Establish corporate policies and technical implementations to govern cost across the enterprise.
 - Establish monitoring, forecasts, and budgets to ensure costs align to the cloud adoption plan and performance requirements.
-- Establish recurring processes to monitor, shut down, or resize underutilized resources.
+- Establish monthly processes to monitor, shut down, or resize underutilized resources.
-- Guide an architectural review with workload owners for any workloads which can be cost optimized or ones which have exceeded established budgets.

-Guidance to support deliverable completion
+- Establish quarterly schedule to review/align licensing-based cost savings.

+The first discipline of cloud governance is cost management, which is a set of corporate policies, processes, and automated controls to monitor cost allocations, identify deviation from budget, and remediate issues which have led to unplanned costs.
+The following articles will help establish the policies and processes to support your long-term cost management objectives.

+- If you are new to cloud governance, establish [governance capabilities](../govern/index.md) using the governance methodology.
-- **Build governance capabilities:** If you are new to cloud governance, complete the [Get started with cloud governance guide](../govern/index.md).
-That guide will help establish a set of baseline governance processes and will demonstrate the cost management discipline within governance.
+- If you are new to the cost management discipline, consider following the [cost management improvements article](../govern/guides/complex/cost-management-improvement.md), with a focus on the [implementation](../govern/guides/complex/cost-management-improvement.md#incremental-improvement-of-the-best-practices) section.
-- **Improve cost management disciplines:** Step four of the guide above focuses on implementing cost management practices that will drive optimization of cost across the enterprise.
-For additional guidance on integrating cost management into governance, see the [full article](../govern/guides/complex/cost-management-improvement.md) or jump to the [implementation guidance](../govern/guides/complex/cost-management-improvement.md#incremental-improvement-of-the-best-practices) section for a list of technical suggestions.

 - **Go deep on cost management in governance:** For deeper guidance, the [cost management discipline](../govern/cost-management/index.md) articles will drive clarity regarding cost optimization topics around [business risks](../govern/cost-management/business-risks.md), [indicators & metrics](../govern/cost-management/metrics-tolerance.md), [policy adherence processes](../govern/cost-management/compliance-processes.md), [iterative improvements](../govern/cost-management/discipline-improvement.md), [Azure tools](../govern/cost-management/toolchain.md), and a [template for recording decisions](../govern/cost-management/template.md).
-- **Guide architecture review:** Trade-offs at the workload level may be needed to implement some cost optimization changes.
+- **Guide an architecture review:** Trade-offs at the workload level may be needed to implement some cost optimization changes.
 The [Azure Architecture framework](/azure/architecture/framework/cost/tradeoffs) and [Azure Architecture Review](/assessments/?id=azure-architecture-review) can help guide those conversations with the owner of a specific workload.

 ## Steps to Scale cost optimization